deanm1278/deanm1278.github.io/_projects/bfin_gnu.md

     export the captured debugger trace
 </div>

 Since the goal is to understand what the debug probe is doing enough to reimplement everything on our own, the data in it's current form is useless.
-To further clean the data we can re-implement the JTAG state machine in python and loop through the rows, grouping them into operations.
+To clean the data up a bit we can re-implement the JTAG state machine in python and loop through the rows, grouping them into operations.
 This leaves us with 32 operations for our simplest case single word read.

 In order to better understand what's going on we can also try to import and parse out register names and address from an XML memory map of the processor (as well as some other special registers that are not in the memory map but were found in documentation for older Blackfin processors).
 The grouped operations can be matched to the memory map to see what memory locations are being accessed.